Minghua (ship)

-Design and Construction
+Design and construction

-She was designed as a liner for the Compagnie de Navigation Paquet (CNP) to serve their Marseille to Dakar, Senegal route and built by Chantiers de l'Atlantique, St Nazaire.
+She was designed as a liner for the Compagnie de Navigation Paquet (CNP) to serve their Marseille to Dakar, Senegal route and built by Chantiers de l'Atlantique, Saint-Nazaire.
 She had a yacht like streamed profile and a unique accommodation arrangement.
 Her cabins were mostly located forward and the public rooms aft.

 As built, she had three classes of accommodation, 171 first class, 342 second and 243 third class passengers.
 First and Second in cabins, Third class in 4 to 10 berth dormitories.
 All the Cabins and Dormitories were facing outside so all had portholes or windows.
 There were open and enclosed promenades, bars, restaurants, a smoking room, library, children's playroom, photo lab, laundry and theatre.
 There were also two swimming pools aft and a small one forward, although the latter was short-lived.
 She was fitted with anti rolling stabilizers and air conditioned throughout.

 Her main engines were two Burmeister & Wain 12-cylinder two-stroke diesel engines with a 620mm bore and 900mm stroke fitted with Brown-Boveri turbochargers.
 Each engine rated at 12,000 bhp at 200 rpm driving two propellers.
 During sea trials she reached 25 Knots, her service speed was 22.5 Knots.

 She was launched on 5 April 1962 by the French President, Charles de Gaulle and entered service 5 September 1962, with a cruise to the Canary Islands.

 Her original name comes from the town of Ancerville, Meuse in North-East France, the birthplace of Nicolas Paquet, the founder of CNP.